What are we doing?

 Top

-This informal networking group is for anyone who is interested in improving EDI in neuroscience:
+This working group is for anyone who is seriously interested in improving EDI in neuroscience, both inside and outside the BNA:

-2. Are you from an underrepresented ethnic group and looking for support and a community where you can flourish in neuroscience?
+2. Are you from an underrepresented group and looking to help create a community where everyone can flourish in neuroscience?

 Top